-Seward Public Schools purchased cases.
-These cases provide Bumper Technology to help protect your device.
-Students are still reminded to handle the Chromebooks with extra care to avoid any damage to the Chromebook.
+Seward Public Schools purchased cases to help protect your device.
+Students are still reminded to handle the Chromebooks with extra care to avoid any damage.
 Other students will use these Chromebook cases again in the future.
-Students may not mark on the cases or put anything on the case that might damage the case, like duct tape, stickers or jewels.
+Students may not mark on the cases or put anything on the case that might damage the case, like duct tape, stickers not issued by the school, or jewels.